Redocly/redocly-cli/docs/commands/push.md

 ### Public

-The `--public` option allows you to upload your API definition and make it publicly accessible from the API Registry.
+The `--public` option allows you to upload your API description and make it publicly accessible from the API Registry.
 By default, definitions uploaded with the `push` command are not available to the public.
 For more information on how to configure access to your APIs, check the [registry access](../../../api-registry/settings/manage-access/#set-up-access-to-api-registry) section.

 ```bash